-87% of Competitive Intelligence (CI) professionals say that their market has gotten more competitive in the last three years, according to the 2019 State of Competitive Intelligence.
-In the same report, respondents also reported having an average of 25 competitors.
+84% of businesses say their industry has gotten more competitive in the last three years, according to the 2021 State of Competitive Intelligence.
+In the same report, 53% of respondents said the majority of their sales deals are competitive.
 So what does this mean?
 It means that markets are getting more competitive and will continue to do so, and enabling your sales team to sell against the competition is more important than ever.

 Competitive selling is very common, but sales reps can sometimes get thrown off their game when they are going head to head with a competitor.
 However, that doesn’t need to be the case, as Gong.io found that competitors coming up in sales cycles often correlates to a higher win rate.